A SHORT HISTORY OF AUSTRALIA

 In 1797 Merino sheep were brought to Australia.
 The number of sheep in Australia quickly boomed.
 There was a huge demand for their wool in England.
 By 1820 there 100,000 sheep in Australia.
 By 1830 the figure had reached 1 million.
 There were 1 million sheep in Tasmania.
 By 1850 there were 13 million sheep in New South Wales.
 By 1850 half of all wool woven in Britain came from Australia/Tasmania.

 The Growth of Tasmania

 In 1798 George Bass and Matthew Flinders sailed through the straits and proved that Van Diemen's land was separate from mainland Australia.
 The first settlers arrived in Van Diemen's Land (Tasmania) in 1803.
 Launceston was founded in 1805.
 Hobart was founded in 1804 and Launceston was founded in 1805.
-In the 19th century there was a whaling industry in Bass Strait.
+In the 19th century, there was a whaling industry in the Bass Strait.
 There were also seal hunters until the 1830s.
 An important shipbuilding industry also grew up in Hobart in the mid-19th century.
 In 1825 Tasmania was separated from Australia for administrative purposes.
 Transportation to Tasmania ended in 1853.